Friday, November 28, 2025

 Who knows if the aforementioned spiritual leader intentionally implied that the practice of spiritual disciplines would cause God to make one's spouse godly or one's marriage happy.
 He may not have meant that implication, but his answer leads to that inference.
 Scripture shows us God designed marriage to glorify Himself.
 Our pursuit of God involves our treatment of our spouses in our marriage.

-Spiritual Gifts
+Spiritual Disciplines

 1 Peter 3:7